 The term "you" refers to any member who has the right to the coverage provided by this health plan.
-A member may be the subscriber or his or her enrolled eligible spouse (or former spouse, if applicable) or any other enrolled eligible dependent.
+A member may be the subscriber or their enrolled eligible spouse (or former spouse, if applicable) or any other enrolled eligible dependent.